upbound/docs/content/getstarted-devex/create-controllers.md

 2. Composite Resources defining your cloud resources
 3. APIs for self-service infrastructure provisioning
 4. A streamlined infrastructure workflow

-## Key Steps

-1. Create a control plane object
-2. Define the schema for an API to provision database instances (AWS RDS, Azure SQL Database, or Google Cloud SQL)
-3. Define parameters to make the API reusable across multiple services
-4. Implement a controller using an Upbound composition
-5. Set up outputs to provide necessary data to teams

 This approach allows you to efficiently manage cloud resources across multiple providers, enabling your organization to scale its online services while maintaining control and consistency.